Skip to content

 Can I visit during mealtimes?

-Eating is a social occasion – family, friends and carers are welcome to visit at mealtimes to offer encouragement.
+Eating is a social occasion.
+You are welcome to visit at mealtimes to offer support and encouragement.
+However, please discuss visiting during mealtimes with the person you are visiting, and the ward staff.

 Are children welcome?

-Children are welcome; they do need to be supervised at all times.
+Children are welcome to visit, however children under 18 years of age need to be supervised at all times.

 If I am not able to visit, are there other ways that I can stay in touch?

 We are offering ‘virtual visiting’ (video calls) for all patients.
 All wards have iPads specially set up to make video calls.
 This lets you see and talk to the people who matter to you.
-If you have your own mobile phone, tablet or laptop we can also help you to do this using your equipment if you are not able to do this yourself.
+If you have your own mobile phone, tablet or laptop we can help you to make video calls using your equipment, if you are not able to do this yourself

 Further Information